 SMPTE ST2110 is the future for IP video and audio.
-It was clear from the huge attendance at the IP Showcase held at NAB 2017 that this is the hottest topic in the industry!
+It was clear from the huge attendance at the various IP Showcases held last year that this is the hottest topic in the industry!

 ST2110 is an emerging standard that enables media professionals to utilise full IP connectivity; one element is already in place - the audio.

 Audio networking has been around in a variety of forms for over 25 years.
 Ethernet-based solutions have existed for nearly 20 years.
 Audio uses relatively little bandwidth and for many years audio professionals have been able to send many channels of full bandwidth, uncompressed audio along an Ethernet network connection.

 With Gigabit Ethernet you can manage hundreds of audio channels.
 With 10Gb networks, you can regard capacity as effectively unlimited.

 The problem has always been compatibility.
 Several different audio networking protocols have been created but they didn’t work together.

 AES67 was ratified by the Audio Engineering Society in 2013.